 When we get a call about flushable wipes, we know the job could take a while.
 Our plumbers have spent countless hours digging up flushable wipes from blocked pipes.
 Our crew can spend a lot of time using a cable to pull in a soggy clump of flushable wipes only to go back down several times to pull up more.
 Much like “flushable feminine products” that should not be flushed down the toilet, flushable wipes are in the same category – plumbers view them as common culprits behind toilet backups and clogs.

 These days, wet wipes are all over the place.
 We use them to change diapers, to wipe our children’s hands, to sanitize strollers and toys on the go, to clean our hands after we eat, and to clean ourselves after using the bathroom.

 While some wipes on the market are labeled as “flushable,” others are labeled as “non-flushable.”
 Since people are in the habit of flushing both kinds, it’s hard to tell how many of the wipes pulled out by plumbers are the ones that are marketed as “flushable.”

+The simple answer to whether flushable wipe can clog toilets is yes.
 In our plumbers’ view, wipes should NOT be flushed down the toilet, even if they say “flushable” on the label.
 Flushable wipes flush down without any issues, but once they reach a 45-degree elbow in the pipes that go to the street, they start to clump up.
 Then, over a period of months, they’re no longer being drawn down the street.
 The homeowner gets a backup and raw sewage starts to come up the toilet.